 Although BA and BS tend to hone different strengths, students from both types of degrees have the opportunity to continue their education at the master's degree level.

 You should always consider your strengths and interests when it comes time to pick your career.
 When deciding which degree program is the best fit, students should think about what.

 Future career options they would like to pursue.

 One optimistic prospect for the students is that most employers look at whether you have a relevant course experience, not whether you have B.A or B.S.
 If you're looking at an appropriate field, the type of degree wouldn’t matter much.
-Few technical fields aside, a Bachelors's degree will speak for itself.'
+Few technical areas aside, a Bachelor's degree will speak for itself.